 Due to the difficulty topography of the land, access by vehicle is very limited.
-Therefore, the best means of exploring the country is on foot, depending on the area you wish to trek in and the degrees of difficulty you are willing to face, a wide range of trek can be organized.
+Therefore, the best means of exploring the country is on foot and trekking in Nepal, depending on the area you wish to trek in and the degrees of difficulty you are willing to face, a wide range of trek can be organized.
 A three-day fully organized trek around Kathmandu valley is just a common as a two week assisted tea house trek to the Annapurna Sanctuary.

 Since most treks start and end in relatively low areas, climbing towards higher valleys, you will be walking through altitudinal variation; differing natural scenarios, natural vegetation and you may even encounter various wild animals.
 You will also be able to meet different ethnic groups and discover the various aspects of Nepalese Culture.
-Mountain views of course will be part and parcel of almost all treks in Nepal and even on some short trek such as Ghorepani 6 days, you will have a chance to get incredibly close to the eight thousanders.
+Mountain views of course will be part and parcel of almost all treks in Nepal and even on some short duration trek, you will have a chance to get incredibly close to the eight thousanders.

 A day on the trek